ct5ctl/fuzz4all_protocol/README.md

     pip install -e .
     ```

+Note: to save the conda environment, run `conda env export > environment.yml` and to load it, run `conda env create -f environment.yml`.

 ### Little things to implement
 - setup chroot jail, at least have some scripts that can set it up